qarmin/czkawka/README.md

 | In active development  |     Yes     |     No     |        Yes        |     Yes     |

 ## Other apps
-There are many similar applications to Czkawka on the Internet, which do some things better and some things worse.
+There are many similar applications to Czkawka on the Internet, which do some things better and some things worse:
 ### GUI
 - [DupeGuru](https://github.com/arsenetar/dupeguru) - A lot of options to customize, great photo compare tool
 - [FSlint](https://github.com/pixelb/fslint) - A little outdated, but still have some tools not available in Czkawka